kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Head to the administration console, 1 spam
 	`>` Level to 2: Recommended, Two-Handed Fighting, Force Speed
   - *Remember now that you have Force Speed, keep it active as much as possible*
-- Run to the prison to free Atton: 1 spam through everything (to avoid Carth cutscene)
+- Run to the prison to free Atton: 1 spam through everything (to avoid Carth cutscene) (+1 Alignment Point)
 - Head back to the administration console: 2,2,2 -> 2,2,2,2

 ### Fuel Depot - T3 Section